 At year end 1960, a kg of gold bullion cost £404.46.
 Thus, assuming no frictions, we find that Sraffa swapped his bonds and cash for ~ 130 kg of gold bullion.

-With this, we now have a complete simulated account curve for the entire period.
+With this, we can simulate the account through to 1983 and now have a complete account curve for the entire period.

 According to these calculations, Sraffa compounded his initial simulated outlay of £8000 cash into £1,105,839, a multiple of 138 times, or 13.97% per annum over approximately 38 years.

-We return now to Sraffa's correspondence with the unnamed Swiss bank who held his bullion.
+With this simulated account curve in hand, we can now turn to Sraffa's correspondence with the Swiss bank who held his bullion.
 This correspondence acts as a valuable reality check on our calculations thus far.

 The above letter, from the 4th of August, 1975, reads: